ThanatPay/Python_for_Data/README.md

 [1: Strings Manipulation](https://github.com/ThanatPay/Python/blob/main/Introduction/01string_manipulations.ipynb) | Strings are a special type of a python class and written within Quotation Mark " "
 [2: Simple Math](https://github.com/ThanatPay/Python/blob/main/Introduction/02simple_math.ipynb) | Python can calculate Math function + - * ** / // %
 [3: If Else Elif Statements](https://github.com/ThanatPay/Python/blob/main/Introduction/03if_else_statement.ipynb) | if: check if something is True. else: check out of condition and must be after an if or elif statement. elif: statement allows you to check multiple expressions for True
-Similar to the else, the elif statement is optional.
-However, unlike else, for which there can be at most one statement, there can be an arbitrary number of elif statements following an if
 [4: Lists and List Manipulation](https://github.com/ThanatPay/Python/blob/main/Introduction/04List_manipulations.ipynb) | Lists are a special type of a python class and written within square brackets [ ]
 [5: For Loops](https://github.com/ThanatPay/Python/blob/main/Introduction/05for_loop.ipynb) | For loops are a common way to iterate over the elements of an object.
 [6: Tuple Manipulation](https://github.com/ThanatPay/Python/blob/main/Introduction/06Tuples.ipynb) | Tuples are sequences, just like lists.
 The differences between tuples and lists are, the tuples cannot be changed (immutable) unlike lists (mutable).